 You Could Be Wrong

-Automotive repair businesses invest a great deal of money into diagnostic equipment, and into employing and continuing education for their technicians.
+Automotive repair businesses invest a great deal of money into diagnostic equipment.
+They also prioritize continuing education for their technicians.
 Unless you’re mechanically inclined, you likely won’t be able to pinpoint the issue.
 When there’s a sounds coming from some unknown location, or when your check engine light is on, your vehicle is best left in skilled hands.
 They’ll be much more accurate in determining what’s wrong, and which part(s) will need replacing.

 It’s a Hassle